youth music Education programs

 About the instructor:

-Sandy Buchner has been a pre school and elementary music teacher in Seattle since 1995, as well as a working Musician and Puppeteer.
+Sandy Buchner has been a pre school and elementary music teacher in Seattle since 1995, as well as a working musician and puppeteer.

 9am-4pm (Evergreen)

-10am-2pm (Maple)
+10am-2pm (TBA)

-JAMz3 is an opportunity for high school musicians to meet and play with peers in a supported, guided environment.
+High School Band Lab is an opportunity for high school musicians to meet and play with peers in a supported, guided environment.
 Participants will be matched with peers into bands, and work with adult mentors to put together a culminating performance.

 Interest or experience with bluegrass is not necessary, as this is not a bluegrass-specific program.
 (Those who are interested in bluegrass specifically will be matched with peers and mentors who share that interest.)
 All acoustic musicians are welcome, including those who play winds or brass instruments, or are primarily vocalists.